programai/programai-website/src/_posts/tutoriais/2016-04-21-android-studio-tutorial.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Iniciando na Programação Android - Android Studio Tutorial"
-date:   2015-10-24 12:05:14
+date:   2015-09-20 16:00:00
-categories: jekyll update
+categories: mobile android
-permalink: /jekyll
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.